stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 ### 'itemTypes' table

-This table is pre-populated with all the different Zotero item types when the databse is first set up.
+This table is pre-populated with all the different Zotero item types when the database is first set up.

 	[[CREATE TABLE IF NOT EXISTS itemTypes ( itemTypeID INTEGER PRIMARY KEY,